 If you’re worried about it, you may take up option to microchip a cat during a spay or neuter procedure.
 This means your cat can be desexed and microchipped all at once, saving the hassle of an extra vet appointment.

 Is it required to microchip cats in Australia?

 Honestly, it depends on where you live.
 Though we’d recommend it wherever you are in Australia.

-Legally speaking though in most states and territories in Australia, it is compulsory to microchip your cat.
+Legally speaking though in most states and territories in Australia, it’s compulsory to microchip your cat.
 The Northern Territory and South Australia are the two exceptions to that rule.

 However, the exact legislation varies by area.
-Each state or territory will have legislation which sets out the age by which cats must be microchipped, as well as the information required on the chip.
+Each state or territory will have legislation setting out the age by which cats must be microchipped, as well as the information required on the chip.

 The pros of microchipping a cat

 It’s a situation we don’t like to think about, but cats are roamers and often get lost.
 They can easily jump over gates and climb trees, and even get lost on holiday roadtrips.